chef/supermarket/docs-chef-io/content/supermarket/ctl_supermarket.md

 sudo -u supermarket supermarket-ctl spdx-on-version COOKBOOK_NAME VERSION
 ```

-Where COOKBOOK_NAME is the name of cookbook for which spdx linking will happen and VERSION is the version for which SPDX license linking needs to be done
+Where COOKBOOK_NAME is the name of cookbook and VERSION is the version of the cookbook that receives SPDX linking.

 ## Quality Metrics